Lump of labour fallacy

-In economics, the lump of labour fallacy is the misconception that there is a fixed amount of work—a lump of labour—to be done within an economy which can be distributed to create more or fewer jobs.
+In economics, the lump of labour fallacy is the misconception that there is a finite amount of work—a lump of labour—to be done within an economy which can be distributed to create more or fewer jobs.
+It is also known as the lump of jobs fallacy, fallacy of labour scarcity, fixed pie fallacy, and the zero-sum fallacy—due to its ties to zero-sum games.
+The term "fixed pie fallacy" is also used more generally to refer to the idea that there is a fixed amount of wealth in the world.
+This and other zero-sum fallacies can be caused by zero-sum bias.

 It was considered a fallacy in 1891 by economist David Frederick Schloss, who held that the amount of work is not fixed.
 The term originated to rebut the idea that reducing the number of hours employees are allowed to labour during the working day would lead to a reduction in unemployment.
-The term is also commonly used to describe the belief that increasing labour productivity, immigration, or automation causes an increase in unemployment.
-Whereas opponents of immigration argue that immigrants displace a country's workers, this is a fallacy, as the number of jobs in the economy is not fixed and immigration increases the size of the economy and may increase productivity, innovation, and overall economic activity, as well as reduce incentives for off-shoring and business closures, thus creating more jobs.
+The term is also commonly used to describe the false belief that increasing labour productivity, automation, immigration, or women's participation in the workforce causes an increase in unemployment.
+The facts show that just like the amount of labor is not fixed, neither is the size of the economy (fixed pie fallacy) and as more work is done, the economy grows.

-The lump of labor fallacy is also known as the lump of jobs fallacy, fallacy of labour scarcity, fixed pie fallacy, and the zero-sum fallacy—due to its ties to zero-sum games.
-The term "fixed pie fallacy" is also used more generally to refer to the idea that there is a fixed amount of wealth in the world.
-This and other zero-sum fallacies can be caused by zero-sum bias.

-Immigration

-The lump of labour fallacy has been applied to concerns around immigration and labour.
-Given a fixed availability of employment, the lump of labour position argues that allowing immigration of working-age people reduces the availability of work for native-born workers ("they are taking our jobs").

-However, skilled immigrating workers can bring capabilities that are not available in the native workforce, for example in academic research or information technology.
-Additionally, immigrating workforces also create new jobs by expanding demand, thus creating more jobs, either directly by setting up businesses (therefore requiring local services or workers), or indirectly by raising consumption.
-As an example, a greater population that eats more groceries will increase demand from shops, which will therefore require additional shop staff.